BIOGRAPHY > PUBLICATIONS REVIEWS THEATRE GALLERY LINKS CONTACT

 Kevin A Quarmby, Photograph by Olli Tumelius

 Kevin A. Quarmby was awarded a PhD in English (Shakespeare and Early Modern Drama) by King's College London and is a Fellow of the Royal Society of Arts.
 He won the King's College 'Inglis Prize' and gained full Arts and Humanities Research Council funding for his doctoral research.
-During his graduate studies, he taught English Renaissance Literature at King's College, followed by courses for the University of Notre Dame, St. Lawrence University, and University of California, all for their London study-abroad experiences.
+During his graduate studies, he taught English Renaissance Literature at King's College, followed by courses for the University of Notre Dame, St. Lawrence University, NY, and the University of California, all for their London study-abroad experiences.

 Quarmby began teaching at Shakespeare's Globe Theatre London as a Globe Education Lecturer, followed by London Faculty positions for Florida State University and the Foundation for International Education, serving institutions such as Drexel and Temple University, again teaching their study-abroad Shakespeare courses.